Full-time Faculty

 MTS, MA, PhD, Harvard University

 Prior to joining the faculty at Trinity, Dr. Pao taught and preached at the Chinese Christian Church of Rhode Island while completing his doctoral work at Harvard, where he majored in Greco-Roman World/Early Christianity.
 He has taught as a visiting professor in several institutions in Hong Kong, Canada, New Zealand, and Australia.
 His publications include Acts and the Isaianic New Exodus (2000), Thanksgiving: An Investigation of a Pauline Theme (2002), Early Christian Voices: In Texts, Traditions, and Symbols (coeditor, 2003), Commentary on the Gospel of Luke, 2 vols.
-(2008, 2009), After Imperialism: Christian Identity in China and the Global Evangelical Movement (coeditor, 2011), and Commentary on Colossians and Philemon (2012).
-He has also contributed to a number of collections of essays and reference works, including The Expositor's Bible Commentary (vol. 10; 2007), Commentary on the New Testament Use of the Old Testament (2007), and The Baker Illustrated Bible Commentary (2012).
+(2008, 2009), After Imperialism: Christian Identity in China and the Global Evangelical Movement (coeditor, 2011), Commentary on Colossians and Philemon (2012), and 1–2 Timothy, Titus (2024).
+He has also contributed to a number of collections of essays and reference works, including The Expositor's Bible Commentary (vol. 10; 2007), Commentary on the New Testament Use of the Old Testament (2007), The Baker Illustrated Bible Commentary (2012), and The Cambridge Companion to the Book of Isaiah (2024).
 He is currently serving as the New Testament editor of the Tien Dao Bible Commentary series and the consulting editor of the Zondervan Exegetical Commentary series.

 Manuel R. Rauchholz, 2018